This tour is no longer available, please see similar tours below or send an enquiry

 Meals Included: Breakfast, Lunch, Dinner

 After a relaxing start, we leave the cool breeze of the Atlantic Ocean behind and head inland towards Brandberg, the highest mountain in Namibia, in Damaraland.
 The Damaraland area is best-known as being home to desert elephants that roam in the Ugab River.
-Star gazing is normally spectacular from this remote area.
+Depending on our arrival time, there may be the option of a 4×4 game drive looking for desert elephants.

 Driving: 149mi (240km); 3hr 30min